robjustice/a3driverutil/README.md

    ld65.exe test.o -o test.o65 -C Apple3_o65.cfg
    ```

-once we have the binary, then we can convert it and add to an existing SOS.DRIVER file
+once we have the binary, then we can convert it and add to an existing SOS.DRIVER file.
+Note 'add' will check to see if the drivername already exists, and then only add if it does not.
+Once a driver exists in a SOS.DRIVER file, then the 'update' command can be used.

    ```
    python -f A3Driverutil.py add test.o65 SOS.DRIVER